ungleich/cdist/docs/man/cdist-manifest.rst

 command.

-SPLITTING UP THE INITIAL MANIFEST
+Splitting up the initial manifest
 ---------------------------------
 If you want to split up your initial manifest, you can create other shell scripts in **cdist/conf/manifest/** and include them in **cdist/conf/manifest/init**.
-Cdist provides the environment variable **__manifest** to reference the directory containing the initial manifest (see cdist-reference(7)).
+Cdist provides the environment variable **__manifest** to reference the directory containing the initial manifest (see `cdist reference <cdist-reference.html>`_).

 The following example would include every file with a **.sh** suffix::